boyracer3598/103-Assessment/README.md

 2. make sure to include the supportive files e.g. comprehensive_info.txt all are included in the code file in the github.
 3. the csv files are examples of when accounts and policies etc are already registered. these can be included in the code directory on your pc or created from scratch by using the system.
-4. if you start with no csv files, there is not default admin, so you must create and account and change collum I in customer registration spreedsheet
+4. if you start with no csv files, there is no default admin, so you must create an account and change collum I in customer registration spreedsheet

 *code produced by Ren Hutton and Richard Gillingham*